marco-buratto/signage-orchestrator/CONTRIBUTING.md

 ****BACKEND****

 Use Postman to write/test APIs.
+This is usually the first place to start when coding: first master the backend logic its codebase, then the UI and the architecture.

 A database GUI (phpMyAdmin) is available at http://10.0.120.100:8000/

 Update database when schema changes:

+    # From the dev-setup folder.
     vagrant provision backend --provision-with db

 ****UI****

-Restart the npm dev server after a modification, when it does not detect it automatically:
+Restart the npm dev server after a modification, when it does not detect it automatically (ssh in the virtual machine as root, of course):

     systemctl restart npm